-5.4.3 Importing objects in command line
+6.4.3 Importing objects in command line

-- 1. Start by copying the CSV file on the SMC server using the SSH protocol in the /tmp folder for example. - Log on to the SMC server via the console port or in SSH. - 3.
+- 1. Start by copying the CSV file on the SMC server using the SSH protocol in the /tmp folder for example. - 2.
+Log in to the SMC server via the console of your hypervisor or in SSH. - 3.
 To import all object types, enter the command: smc-import-objects --csv-file /tmp/file.csv. - 4.
 To view imported objects in the SMC web interface, refresh the page or log off and log on again.